MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -RunMode

-Specifies the credentials the client computer requires to run the program.
+Specify the credentials the client computer requires to run the program.
-The acceptable values for this parameter are: RunWithAdministrativeRights and RunWithUserRights.

 ```yaml
 Type: RunModeType